amplience/dc-extension-shopify/README.md

 ### Running the app

 Running the app itself involves using the standard app commands from the [Shopify-App-CLI](https://github.com/Shopify/shopify-app-cli).

-Note: we use shopify-cli v2.12.0 for now (gem install shopify-cli -v 2.12.0)

 First, login to the cli